mimiframework/Mimi.jl/docs/src/howto/howto_2.md

 # How-to Guide 2: View and Explore Model Results

+This guide show show to access the numerical values of your results in a usable format, and also how to plot your results.

 ## Accessing Results

 After a model has been run, you can access the results (the calculated variable values in each component) in a few different ways.